plone/plone.restapi/docs/source/introduction.rst

   .. toctree::
    :maxdepth: 1

-     Reprentation of all standard Plone contenttypes<plone-content>
+     Representation of all standard Plone contenttypes<plone-content>